Viii Lp Canaan Sells 10,000 Shares of Spark Networks SE (NYSEAMERICAN:LOV) Stock

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the company’s stock in a transaction dated Wednesday, April 14th.
-The stock was sold at an average price of $7.10, for a total value of $71,000.00.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the company’s stock in a transaction dated Friday, April 16th.
+The shares were sold at an average price of $6.71, for a total transaction of $67,100.00.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Major shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

 Viii Lp Canaan also recently made the following trade(s):